sigirisetti/DevOps-Interview-Process/README.md

 - Q8) What is the difference between DNAT and SNAT ?
 When do you use either ?

 - Q9) What is a virtual IP address?
 What is a cluster?

-- Q10) What is IPv6 ?
-Why should we care?

 *******************